Expensify/App/docs/articles/expensify-classic/expensify-partner-program/Partner-Billing-Guide.md

 ## Consolidated Domain Billing

 If your firm wishes to consolidate all Expensify billing to a single account, the Consolidated Domain Billing feature is your go-to tool.
-It centralizes payment for all group policies owned by any domain member of your firm.
+It centralizes payment for all group workspaces owned by any domain member of your firm.

 ### Activating Consolidated Domain Billing:
   1. Claim and verify your firm’s domain.